Having a Winter White Hamster can be a rewarding and fun experience. Here are 14 Winter White Dwarf Hamster facts to begin with.

 In the wild, Hamsters are prey.
 They are shy animals that are easily scared by other, bigger pets – especially natural hunters like cats, dogs, predator birds, snakes, and big lizards.
 The Hamster will be stressed by the presence of these other animals in the home.
 It is best to keep the Hamster isolated from other pets.

-Although Winter Whites have been successfully housed with Russian Dwarf Hamsters of the opposite sex, never house a Winter White with any other rodent or even any other species of Hamster.
+Although Winter White hamsters have been successfully housed with Russian Dwarf Hamsters of the opposite sex, never house a Winter White with any other rodent or even any other species of Hamster.
 They will fight – sometimes to the death.